What are head lice?

 What do head lice look like and how do they grow?

+The head louse is about 1-2mm in length and has a flattened, elongated body.
+It is wingless and white to grey coloured.
 Head lice grip on to hair by their claws and rapidly move from hair to hair.
-They don't jump or fly but can quickly move from one person to another if in close proximity.
-By injecting saliva into an infected person's scalp they are able to suck blood which provides their nutrition.
+Using their mouthparts, lice inject saliva into a person's scalp and suck the blood which provides their nutrition.
 This can occur up to five times a day.
-A short time away from the scalp means the lice are unable to feed and therefore die.
+One to two days away from the scalp means the lice are unable to feed and therefore die.

-Lice lay eggs (nits) on the hair shaft close to the scalp.
-Here the warmth of the scalp will incubate them.
+Lice lay eggs (nits) on the hair shaft close to the scalp where the temperature is best for incubation.
 The nits are cemented on to the hair and are carried away from the scalp as the hair grows.
 They hatch at around 8 days.
 The empty egg case then turns white and becomes more easily seen.
 The louse reaches full maturity at around 10 days after hatching.
 If mating occurs the female louse can lay 50-100 eggs at a rate of six per day.

 In most infestations there are usually only a dozen or so lice at any one time, but there can be hundreds of eggs.

 What are the symptoms of head lice infestation?

 Head lice usually cause an itch and irritation in the scalp.
 This can take several weeks to develop after the initial infestation.

 Scratching can cause crusting and scaling on the scalp.
 Occasionally secondary bacterial infection of the scalp results in small sores on the scalp with tender glands in the neck.
 Dermatitis can also occur with a heavy infestation of lice.
 Fortunately head lice are not known to carry any diseases which can affect humans.